An-My Lê: Life and work

 Her book Small Wars was published in 2005.
 In November 2014, her second book, Events Ashore, was published by Aperture.
-Events Ashore depicts a 9-year exploration of the US Navy working throughout the world.
+Events Ashore depicts a 9-year photographic exploration of the US Navy working throughout the world.
 The project began when the artist was invited to photograph US naval ships preparing for deployment to Iraq, the first in a series of visits to battleships, humanitarian missions in Africa and Asia, training exercises, and scientific missions in the Arctic and Antarctic.